Skip to content

 Sharing economy as an example of sufficiency

-So how can we consume fewer resources?
-Here are some examples of sufficiency to make the concept a little clearer for you:
+So how can we use fewer resources?
+Here are some examples of sufficiency to help you understand the concept:

-• Meat consumption: It does not have to be all people vegan and completely abstain from meat and animal products.
+• Meat consumption: It does not have to be all people vegan live and completely renounce meat and animal products.
 What is important, however, is a conscious and reduced consumption of resource-intensive meat products.

-• Sharing: I don't need my own bike, I share it with others and use it when I need it.
-This means one less bike is produced and therefore material is saved.
-(This also applies, for example, to car sharing or borrowing a drill from a neighbor)
+• Sharing: I don't need my own bike, but share it with others and use it when I need it.
+In this way, one less bicycle is produced and therefore material is saved.
+(This also applies, for example, to car sharing or borrowing a drill from a neighbor).

-• Tourism: You only fly once a year by plane on vacation to reduce climate-damaging CO2 emissions for your own lifestyle - and relax more at home, sustainable garden or at destinations that can be reached by train.
+• Tourism: One flies only 1x in the year with the airplane into the vacation, in order to reduce the output of climaticdamaging CO2-Emissionen for the own way of life - and recovers for it more in the own, sustainable garden or at destinations that can be reached by train.

-• Dry the laundry: I hang my laundry on the line instead of using the tumble dryer.
-This saves me energy and on sustainable way also money.
+• Drying laundry: I hang my laundry on the line instead of using the clothes dryer.
+That way I save energy and on sustainable way also money.

-• Heating: Go to sustainable heating also includes wearing slightly thicker clothing at home in winter so that less heating energy is required.
+• Heating: Go to sustainable heating also includes wearing thicker clothing indoors in the winter so that less heating energy is needed.

 There really are countless examples of sufficiency.
-If you can think of any others, please write them in the comments.
-But you can also derive some of them from the following paragraph.
+If you can think of more, feel free to write them in the comments.
+But you can also derive some from the following paragraph.

-Tip: For sufficiency and more Technical terms around the topic of sustainability I have put together a comprehensive wiki for you.
-Feel free to take a look.
+Tip: For sufficiency and further Technical terms around the topic of sustainability I have compiled a comprehensive wiki for you.
+Feel free to have a look.

 How can everyone act sufficently?